Amir-Abbas Hoveyda: Military and public service

 Upon his return to Iran in 1942, Hoveyda rested for a few months before enlisting as a soldier in Iran's national army.
 His plan at the time was to use his experience as a conscript to supplement his seniority at the foreign ministry where he applied for employment prior to being drafted.
 Because of his higher education, Hoveyda was able to bypass boot camp and directly enter the Officer's Academy.
 Iran's modern Prime Ministers, until that point, were able to avoid military service, but Hoveida voluntarily chose to enlist.
 Although rooted in aristocracy himself, Hoveyda's decision is portentous in the sense that resources that were readily available for his predecessors were often scarce for the young government official.

 The Foreign Ministry dispatched a message eight months later confirming Hoveyda's appointment.
-To some, the quick application process is evidence enough to suggest that there were influential forces that helped expedite Hoveyda's subsequent employment.
+To some, the quick application process is evidence enough to suggest that influential forces had helped expedite Hoveyda's subsequent employment.
 These claims, however, are often based on hearsay rather than substantiated facts.
 During his time in the Ministry, Hoveyda befriended many elements of Iranian high society, including the likes of Sadeq Hedayat and Sadeq Chubak.
 His affinity for the country's intelligentsia is clearly observed in his earlier strategy as PM.
 By trying to consolidate the partnership between the monarchial regime and the intellectual opposition, Hoveyda believed that the incremental reforms he desired would bear fruit.
 Others like Jalal al-e Ahmad, writer and social and political critic, saw Hoveyda's 'infiltration' of Iran's intellectual ranks as a form of sycophancy.
 On the other hand, Hedayat and other eccentric characters were quick to identify and repel opportunists who were attempting to leech off their social status.
 Hedayat and others never distanced themselves from Hoveyda, symbolizing the latter's authenticity.

 As Hoveyda garnered more experience, opportunities within Iran's governmental apparatus were becoming available to him.
 In August 1944, for instance, he accepted a position to accompany Zein ol-Abedin Rahnema, Iran's minister plenipotentiary, to France.
 Being an avid Francophile, Hoveyda would enjoy his time as an embassy official, but he would soon be entangled in an international scandal that would taint him for the rest of his life.
 The "Paris Story" recounts the illegal importation of financial assets, stored in Swiss banks during the war for security purposes, from Switzerland into the coffers of wealthy French businessmen in 1945.
 To avoid border taxes, diplomatic personnel were persuaded to act as the intermediary, simply because embassy vehicles were, by law, unable to be searched.
 Although Hoveida never had anything to do with the illegal transfers, his mere association with some of those indicted was enough for him to be used as a scapegoat in the affair.